 Here are some photos of how to make sugar cakes for bees.

-To put these cakes on top of your hive, you must use a spacer – shim, or an insulated winter inner cover.
+To put these cakes on top of your hive, you must use a spacer – shim, or an insulated inner cover.

 There are many opinions on how to get your bees through the winter, this is one way we make sure our honeybees have enough food to get through the winter.
 What I like about sugarcakes is that the cakes absorb moisture in the hive, which reduces or prevents condensation in the hive.